swanyriver/Cureses-IO-Prototype/README.txt

 python cursesIO.py 3 2>/dev/null
 halfbreak method is used, input is waited for but input times out after n-Tenths of a second (not viable)

+Controls:
+wasd or arrow keys for movement (of the blue spaceship) q or ESC to quit

+be careful, if you quit with ctrl-c the terminal might be left in unusable state :(